Code of Practice

-With regard to Professional Indemnity Insurance, it is helpful to consider solicitor-notaries separately.
+With regard to professional indemnity insurance, it is helpful to consider solicitor-notaries separately.
 The Solicitors Regulation Authority takes the view that, for the purpose of professional indemnity insurance the notarial practice of a solicitor-notary may be regarded a part of his practice as a solicitor.
 On that basis they require insurers providing professional indemnity insurance to solicitors to offer this additional cover for notarial work if it is treated as part of the solicitor’s practice.
 There is, however, no obligation on the solicitor-notary to treat his or her notarial practice as part of a solicitor’s practice for the purposes of insurance, nor is the solicitor-notary under any obligation to ask the insurers covering the solicitor’s practice to provide cover for the notarial practice.
 All solicitor-notaries should therefore make sure that their own insurance or their firm’s insurance covers notarial practice.
-The Faculty Office requires specific confirmation direct from the insurers referring to professional indemnity insurance cover for the named solicitor-notary.
+The Master of the Faculties requires specific confirmation direct from the insurers referring to professional indemnity insurance cover for the named solicitor-notary.

 The position of notaries who are assistant or consultant solicitors, as opposed to partners or LLP members, may be more complicated and can cause confusion.
 Some firms of solicitors, and the insurers of some firms of solicitors, do not regard notarial work as part of the solicitors’ practice unless the notarial fees are taken by the firm.
-In that case the solicitor-notary will have to arrange separate professional indemnity insurance cover for his or her notarial practice.
+If the firm takes that view, the solicitor-notary may have to arrange separate professional indemnity insurance cover for his or her notarial practice.

 A notary who provides conveyancing or probate services as a notary must declare those activities to his or her insurance provider and ensure that the policy provides adequate cover for those activities.